rebelchris/ColorsIM-CMS/README.md

 ## Colors IM Test

-This project is a test CMS to contribute to the Frontend build in Ionic.
+This project is a test CMS to contribute to the [ColorsIM App](https://github.com/rebelchris/ColorsIM-App) build in Ionic.

 ## Running the project